Table of Contents

 Adding passwords from the browser extension

-When entering a member password that ArtsPool needs access to, please remember to do the following:
+When entering a member-account password that ArtsPool needs access to, please remember to do the following:

 - Append a hyphen and the member's name or abbreviated name to the end of the entry title to help us find them when searching.
-E.g. for a login for Desert Island Theater Barn, append " - Desert Island".
+For example, for a Desert Island Theater Barn login, you should append " - Desert Island" to the password entry.

 - Select the vault called [Member Name] Finance.
 If the entry needs to be accessed by non-finance staff, select the vault [Member Name] Operations (Shared).